realh/roxterm/README.md

 ## Translations

-I am in the process of reinstating support for translations.
+Support for translations has just been reinstated.
 Please note that most of the existing translations are out-of-date and/or incomplete.

+### Code and UI

 CMake integration for translating strings in the code and UI should be working now.
 To add a new translation, simply create a new .po file in the `po`